Finn's Aiko Solar Panels Review & Verdict

 Monofacial or Bifacial

 In a normal rooftop system, solar panels are installed only cm above the roof.
-This means very little light can get in from the sides, so using bifacial panels provides little benefit.
+This means very little light can get in from the sides, so using bifacial panels provides little or no benefit.
 So watch out for installers who give overly optimistic estimates for bifacial panels used for normal rooftop solar.
-But if the panels are installed in tilt frames that allow light to hit them from behind, then bifacial panels can significantly increase output.
+But if bifacial panels are installed in tilt frames that allow light to hit them from behind, it can increase output.

 High Efficiency